Abatement

 Care home fees are the costs charged for residential or nursing home care, which can significantly deplete your estate depending on your savings, property value, and income.

-A caveat is a formal notice entered at the [Probate](/glossary/probate) Registry that stops anyone from obtaining a grant of probate or letters of administration for 6 months while disputes are resolved.
+A caveat is a formal notice entered at the Probate Registry that stops anyone from obtaining a grant of probate or letters of administration for 6 months.

-Caveat emptor in will challenges means potential challengers must investigate their concerns and gather solid evidence before bringing a claim, or risk paying substantial costs if their challenge fails.
+Caveat emptor in will challenges means potential challengers must investigate their concerns and gather solid evidence before bringing a claim or risk paying substantial costs.

 A certificate provider is an independent person who confirms the donor understands their Lasting Power of Attorney, is making it voluntarily without pressure, and has the mental capacity to do so.

-A chain of representation is a legal principle where the [executor](/glossary/executor) of a deceased executor automatically assumes responsibility for completing the original estate administration without requiring a new grant of probate.
+A chain of representation is a legal principle where the executor of a deceased executor automatically assumes responsibility for completing the original estate administration.

-Your chargeable [estate](/glossary/estate) is the portion of your estate that's actually subject to Inheritance Tax, calculated after deducting debts, exemptions like spouse gifts, and reliefs from everything you own.
+Your chargeable estate is the portion of your estate actually subject to Inheritance Tax, calculated after deducting debts, exemptions, and reliefs.

-A Chargeable Lifetime Transfer (CLT) is a gift made during your lifetime—typically into a trust—that triggers an immediate [inheritance](/glossary/inheritance) tax charge of 20% on amounts exceeding £325,000.
+A Chargeable Lifetime Transfer (CLT) is a gift made during your lifetime, typically into a trust, that triggers an immediate 20% tax charge on amounts exceeding £325,000.

-A charitable trust is a trust established exclusively to benefit registered charities or charitable purposes, giving trustees flexibility to distribute [assets](/glossary/assets) to multiple causes while receiving complete inheritance tax relief.
+A charitable trust is a trust established exclusively to benefit registered charities, giving trustees flexibility to distribute assets while receiving complete inheritance tax relief.

-Charity exemption is an [inheritance](/glossary/inheritance) tax relief that makes gifts to UK registered charities completely tax-free and can reduce the tax rate on the rest of your estate from 40% to 36%.
+Charity exemption is an inheritance tax relief that makes gifts to UK registered charities completely tax-free and can reduce the tax rate on your estate from 40% to 36%.

-Chattels are your personal belongings—tangible [movable property](/glossary/movable-property) you can physically touch and move, such as furniture, jewellery, vehicles, books, and household items, but not money, investments, or business assets.
+Chattels are your personal belongings, tangible movable property you can physically touch and move, such as furniture, jewellery, and vehicles, but not money or investments.

-In UK wills and [estate planning](/glossary/estate-planning), "children" refers to your biological sons and daughters and any legally adopted children, but does not automatically include stepchildren unless you name them specifically in your will.
+In UK wills, "children" refers to your biological sons and daughters and any legally adopted children, but does not automatically include stepchildren unless named specifically.

 A citation is a formal court notice compelling someone entitled to probate to act within a specified time or forfeit their right as executor.

-A civil partner is someone who has registered a civil [partnership](/glossary/partnership)—a legally recognized relationship that provides identical inheritance rights, tax exemptions, and estate planning protections as marriage.
+A civil partner is someone who has registered a civil partnership, a legally recognized relationship that provides identical inheritance rights and tax exemptions as marriage.

 A claimant is the person who starts a legal case by bringing a claim to court—in estate disputes, this is typically someone challenging a will or seeking provision from an estate.

-A classic car is an older vehicle (typically 20+ years) valued for its age, rarity, or historical significance that forms part of your [estate](/glossary/estate) and must be valued for inheritance tax purposes.
+A classic car is an older vehicle (typically 20+ years) valued for its age, rarity, or historical significance that forms part of your estate and must be valued for IHT purposes.

-Clinical negligence occurs when a healthcare provider breaches their legal duty of care to a patient through substandard treatment that directly causes harm, injury, or worsening of the patient's condition.
+Clinical negligence occurs when a healthcare provider breaches their duty of care to a patient through substandard treatment that directly causes harm or worsening of their condition.

-Cloud storage is an online service (like Google Drive, iCloud, or Dropbox) that stores your files remotely on internet servers, accessible from any device but requiring specific arrangements for [executor](/glossary/executor) access after death.
+Cloud storage is an online service (like Google Drive, iCloud, or Dropbox) that stores your files remotely on internet servers, requiring specific arrangements for executor access after death.

 A codicil is a legal document that makes specific changes to an existing will without replacing the entire will, though modern practice generally favours writing a new will instead.

-A cohabitation agreement (also called a living together agreement) is a legally binding contract between unmarried partners that sets out who owns what property and [assets](/glossary/assets), who pays for what, and what happens if they separate or one partner dies.
+A cohabitation agreement is a legally binding contract between unmarried partners that sets out who owns what property, who pays for what, and what happens if they separate or die.

-A cohabitee or unmarried partner is someone living with their romantic partner without being married or in a [civil partnership](/glossary/civil-partner)—a relationship status that provides no automatic inheritance rights under UK law, regardless of how long you've lived together.
+A cohabitee or unmarried partner is someone living with their romantic partner without being married or in a civil partnership, a status that provides no automatic inheritance rights under UK law.

 The common law marriage myth is the widespread but false belief that living together for a certain period automatically grants unmarried couples the same legal rights as married couples—it doesn't.